gatx105yk/duel-masters-english/ARTICLE-QUEUE.md

 2. PLAY'S official announcements
 3. Tournament results
 4. Community topics
+5. Metagame data, when a survey or tournament breakdown lands
-5. Paper TCG — card reveals included, framed as what exists on paper today
+6. Paper TCG — card reveals included, framed as what exists on paper today

 Publishing nothing beats publishing a correction.